spcmarine/Acebook-Web-App/README.md

 Then, after signing up, you should be able to log in by going to `http://localhost:3000/login`.

-After logging in, you won't see much but you can create posts using PostMan and they shoud then show up in the browser if you refresh the page.
+After logging in, you won't see much but you can create posts using PostMan and they should then show up in the browser if you refresh the page.

 ### Testing